jualam/CrewAI_Debate_System/README.md

 # CrewAI-powered Debate System

 A multi-agent AI system built with [CrewAI](https://crewai.com) that simulates structured debates between AI debaters and a judge.
-Each agent performs a specific role — one argues *for* a motion, another *against*, and a third agent acts as a judge deciding the winner based on argument quality.
+Each agent performs a specific role, one argues *for* a motion, another *against*, and a third agent acts as a judge deciding the winner based on argument quality.

 ---